AndreTeixeira1998/overleafwiki/Server-Pro:-SAML-Config.md

 	  Alias: `SHARELATEX_SAML_EMAIL_FIELD_NAME`

 - `SHARELATEX_SAML_FIRST_NAME_FIELD`
-    * Name of the firstName field in user profile, default to 'cn'
+    * Name of the firstName field in user profile, default to 'givenName'

 - `SHARELATEX_SAML_LAST_NAME_FIELD`
-    * Name of the lastName field in user profile, default to 'sn'
+    * Name of the lastName field in user profile, default to 'lastName'

 - `SHARELATEX_SAML_ENTRYPOINT`
     * Entrypoint url for the SAML Identity Service